bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> If you just submit yourself to fate, then that’s the end of it.

-> — Archer —
+> — Keiichi Maebara —

 </div>